2023 Best Value Horticulture Schools in the Rocky Mountains Region

 Best Rocky Mountains Region Schools for Affordable Quality in Horticulture

-Our analysis found Brigham Young University - Provo to be the best value school for horticulture students who want to pursue a degree in the Rocky Mountains Region .
-Located in the midsize city of Provo, BYU is a private not-for-profit college with a fairly large student population.
+Our 2023 rankings named Brigham Young University - Provo the best value school in the Rocky Mountains Region for horticulture students.
+Located in the midsize city of Provo, BYU is a private not-for-profit school with a very large student population.

 Out-of-state tuition fees for undergraduate students at BYU are $6,120 per year.

-The average tuition and fees for an out-of-state undergraduate student at BYU - I are $4,416 a year.
+Out-of-state tuition fees for undergraduate students at BYU - I are $4,416 per year.
 The average amount in student loans that horticulture majors at BYU - I take out is $16,914.

-Colorado State also made our Best Horticulture Schools in the Rocky Mountains Region list, coming in at #5.
+Colorado State not only placed well in our value ranking, but it is also #5 on our Best Horticulture Schools in the Rocky Mountains Region list.

 Full Horticulture at Colorado State University - Fort Collins Report